EdDataScienceEES/tutorial-HeleneEngler/index.md

 <a name="1.
 Introduction"></a>
 ## 1. Introduction

-This tutorial is designed for R users who want to learn how to use **hierarchical and stepwise regression analysis**, to **identify significant and powerful predictors** influencing your explanatory variable from a bigger number of potential variables.
+This tutorial is designed for R users who want to learn how to use **hierarchical and stepwise regression analysis**, to **identify significant and powerful predictors**, influencing your explanatory variable, from a bigger number of potential parameters.

 <a name="1.1 Learning Outcomes"></a>
 ### 1.1 Learning Outcomes